scrapy/scrapy/docs/topics/spiders.rst

    ``link_extractor`` is a :ref:`Link Extractor <topics-link-extractors>` object which defines how links will be extracted from each crawled page.
-Each produced link will be used to generate a :class:`~scrapy.http.Request` object, which will contain the link's text in its ``meta`` dictionary (under the ``link_text`` key).
+Each produced link will be used to generate a :class:`~scrapy.Request` object, which will contain the link's text in its ``meta`` dictionary (under the ``link_text`` key).
    If omitted, a default link extractor created with no arguments will be used, resulting in all links being extracted.